Onique-Unique/Content-Finder-Search-Script/README.md

 You can check the functionality of this code by visiting my website @ www.feenixbloom.com as it is helpdesk and troubleshoot related content it is with best result to utilize the search field for such intent.

+As of now this script is in its simplest format and will be updated frequently to apply a wider set of arrays to enhance its capabilities with more advance properties.